 Hill and Tatum’s chemistry is played out well, and despite them having similar bonding issues as in the first film there are the occasional fresh reveals to keep the film ticking along.

 Ice Cube steals almost every scene he’s in as the much angrier Captain Dickson, he’s given a brand new swanky office that actually looks like a ‘cube of ice’, and is the focus of a hilarious mid film plot twist that sent the audience into fits of laughter.

 Lord and Miller for the most part play it safe, but its a very good follow up to a franchise that nobody (including the writers) thought would amount to much.

 View the trailer…

-Visit the IMDB page for The Raid 2
+Visit the IMDB page for 22 Jump Street

-What did you think of The Raid 2, leave a comment and let us know.
+What did you think of the film, leave a comment and let us know.